swapnalikadam/swapnalikadam/README.md

 ## Hi there, I am Swapnali :raising_hand_woman:
 ### Full Stack Developer by Profession :woman_technologist:

 I am an experienced Full Stack Developer in Canada who recently completed a master's in computer science.
-I bring over 4 years of industry experience in web development as a Fullstack Software Developer in the E-commerce domain, along with 8 months of Canadian experience gained from an internship in an Oil and Gas domain.
+I have over 5 years of industry experience as a Full Stack Software Developer, specializing in web development for both the E-commerce and Oil and Gas sectors.
 I am actively seeking opportunities in software development and am eager to apply my skills and contribute valuable insights to innovative projects.

 ## Skills and Experience
 * HTML5